UNLESS LISTED HERE HORISUZU WILL BE IN EITHER TOKYO OR PORTLAND.

 NEW CLIENT INQUIRY

 HORISUZU is currently accepting new clients.
 New clients requesting work please feel free to contact Horisuzu directly.
 When contacting him please include the following information.
 Motif or story you would like, placement, photos of any existing tattoos in the area, where you live, your weekly availability or requested dates if traveling and contact information with name, email address and phone contact.

-HORISORA is currently accepting a limited number of clients for her return visit in March.
+HORISORA is currently accepting a limited number of clients for her return visits to Portland.
 You can contact her directly by clicking below

 Horisora New Website

 Horisora now has an individual website, to see her work, contact info and travel schedule please check her website HERE

 Starting in 2018 Horisora will begin working full time in Albuquerque New Mexico at Ghost Knife Tattoo.
 She will return regularly to Portland to work on a limited selection of clients.
 If you would like to book an appointment with her at either the Portland studio during one of her visits or her home studio in Albuquerque please contact her directly.
 Contact Horisora

 Horisuzu did an interview with the founder of the popular Irezumi blog IREBOKURO.